Home Food & DrinkDrinkHangovers Subscribe to RSS

 Tripe soup seems to appear in several cultures as a remedy for the night before, though what magical healing properties can be found in eating a greasy pile of cow stomach can only be pondered by researchers with hardier constitutions than mine.

-In Mexico you can get your morning after blues burned away with a bowl of Menudo.
-This fiery soup is made with tripe, leg tendons and cow’s feet liberally dosed with chili paste and cilantro.
+This fiery soup is made with tripe, leg tendons and cow’s feet, liberally dosed with chili paste and cilantro.
 It’s likely to make the cure far more memorable than anything you did the night before.

 Soot

-Not satisfied with just being covered from head to toe in ash and carcinogens, the sweeps would willingly ingest something that would make most of us upchuck even if you weren’t hungover.
+Not satisfied with just being covered from head to toe in ash and carcinogens, the sweeps would willingly ingest something that would make most of us upchuck even if not hungover.

 Haejangguk